Grilled Peach Pecan Crostini With Honey (with video)

 What is a Mediterranean Tapas Meal, you ask?

 Throughout the Middle East, all around Spain, Portugal and Italy, summer nights quickly become a large spread of a variety of small plates.
+This style of dining is known as Meze, Tapas or Stuzzichini.

 An Italian Stuzzichini differs from a Spanish Tapas, in that everything is served on some type of bread, thus my crostini or bruschetta was beginning to take shape in my mind.